metagol/metagol/README.md

 metarule([P,Q], [P,A,B], [[Q,A,C],[P,C,B]]).
 ```

-The find-duplicate, sorter, and string examples illustrate learning recursive programs.
+See the find-duplicate, sorter, member, and string examples.

 #### Interpreted background knowledge